Phoenix Child Support Lawyer

 Child Support Introduction

-Our Phoenix family law attorneys have a very detailed section regarding child support factors, how to modify child support, how to enforce child support and various considerations.
+Our Phoenix family law attorneys have a very detailed section regarding child support factors, how to calculate child support, how to modify child support, how to enforce child support and various considerations.
 View the side bars on our website for a more detailed explanation.
 The following is a brief summary of information that will provide you with an introduction to the more detailed information.

 How is Child Support Calculated in Arizona?

-There are a number of factors used by the court to determine what amount of child support to award in a divorce.
+There are a number of factors used by the court to determine what amount of child support to award in a divorce or non-divorce child support case.
 Some of the factors the court considers include:

 - If one parent has primary parenting time